AndCplusplus/VideoPlayer-CNproject/README.md

 - The video will automatically end when the stream completes, and metrics will be displayed automatically
 - You can play multiple videos in sequence by issuing multiple PLAY commands (after stopping the previous one)
 - Make sure the UDP port you specify (e.g., 9000) is not already in use by another application
-- The server supports multiple concurrent clients, each with their own TCP connection and UDP port
+- The server supports multiple concurrent clients, each with their own UDP port for receiving video data
+- Control commands use a reliable UDP protocol with Stop-and-Wait to ensure delivery